mebeim/aoc/2021/README.md

 2. Slightly more complex: build a binary tree and parse the input pairs as trees where each node can either be a number or another node with two children.
-   Explosion can be implemented recursively without much effort with parent references thinking using this method, and node addition/removal is only a matter of updating some "pointers".
+   Explosion can be implemented recursively without much effort with parent references using this method, and node addition/removal is only a matter of updating some "pointers".

    This is a good improvement on just scanning strings/lists of tokens (unless those tokens are organized in a linked list, then it's pretty similar), but